Are you a real estate agent who is looking to switch brokerages?

 Switching brokerages is a common occurrence in the real estate industry.
 Many agents grow tired of their current brokerage, or they may find a new brokerage that offers more opportunities for them.

 Real estate is an extremely high attrition business.
 In 2019, it was said that the average real estate agent spends no more than 4 years at a brokerage before moving to a new one.

 But leaving your current real estate brokerage can seem like a daunting task.
-It’s not as simple as picking up your belongings and moving to a new office down the street.
+It’s not as simple as picking up your belongings and moving to a new branch office down the street.